Skip to main content

 Background

-Change in land surface elevation is associated with landslides, coastal subsidence, fluid extraction/injection, and other geohazards.
+Changes in land surface elevation are associated with landslides, coastal subsidence, fluid extraction/injection, and other Earth hazards.
 Such events across the United States cause billions of dollars in damage every year.
-Mitigation of damage requires the ability to identify and track the magnitude of vertical land surface motions.
+Mitigation of damage requires the ability to identify and track the magnitude of vertical land surface motions and vertical rates of motion.

-The VLM solution will provide such information by leveraging the Satellite Needs Working Group (SNWG)-2018 North America Displacement Product suite in combination with dense global position information from Global Navigation Satellite Systems (GNSS).
+The vertical land motion (VLM) solution will provide such information by leveraging the Satellite Needs Working Group (SNWG) 2018 North America Displacement Product suite in combination with dense global position information from Global Navigation Satellite Systems (GNSS).
 Further information about the Observational Products for End-Users from Remote Sensing Analysis (OPERA) project can be found below.

 Status: In Development

-This solution is currently in pre-formulation and will use precise vertical and horizontal geodetic GNSS control to generate a suite of VLM products that track the magnitude of vertical land surface motions using the Sentinel-1 A/B/C and NASA/Indian Space Research Organization Synthetic Aperture Radar (NISAR) radar observations, along with generating monthly (and possibly biweekly) products, and a spatial and temporal variability map of the land surface elevation change related to seasonal processes.
+This solution will combine results from the SNWG 2018 North America Surface Displacement Product with precise vertical and horizontal geodetic control to generate a suite of VLM products that track the magnitude of vertical land surface motions at 120-meter resolution.
+The project will use radar data from Sentinel-1 A/B/C/D and NASA/Indian Space Research Organization Synthetic Aperture Radar (NISAR) to generate monthly (and possibly biweekly) products, as well as a spatial and temporal variability map of land surface elevation change related to seasonal processes.

 Solution Characteristics